scristobal/blogging/reactive-part1/post.md

 const client$ = connection$.pipe(map((connector) => client(connector)));
 ```

-Each `client` has an observable of `state$` that represents the always-changing client state.
+Each `client` has an observable of `state$` that represents updates in the client state.

 ```typescript
 client$.subscribe(({ state$ }) => state$.subscribe((state) => log(util.inspect(state, { depth: 4 }))));
 ```

 Next thing we need is to attach a data source to the clients.
 Luckily, in addition to `state$` each client implements an `attachDataSource` and a `removeDataSource`

+Only one source can be attached at a time, `attachDataSource` expects an observable and `removeDataSource` is just a function that unsubscribes the client from the source updates.

+That’s all we need for now, we will describe the `client` generation in a future post.
+Let’s now setup the data sources.
 ## Getting data from source

 ```typescript
 const flight$ = await kafkaConnector();